nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-03-time_value_of_money_section.md

 At the end of the day, understanding how to use NPV in practice is critical for making sound financial decisions that maximize profitability and create long-term value for businesses.

+## Limitations of Net Present Value

+While NPV is a useful tool for evaluating investments and projects, it does have its limitations.
+One major limitation is that it relies heavily on the accuracy of cash flow estimates.

+If cash flow estimates are inaccurate, the resulting NPV calculation may be misleading.

+Another limitation of NPV is that it can be sensitive to changes in discount rate.

+A small change in the discount rate can lead to significant changes in the calculated NPV, which can make it difficult to compare projects with different discount rates.

+Despite these limitations, NPV remains an important tool for financial decision-making due to its ability to consider the time value of money and account for all cash flows involved in an investment or project.

 ## Limitations of IRR

 IRR is a useful way to compare investments, but it has some problems.